shan5742/robofriends/README.md

-# robofriends
+# RoboFriends

-Tutorial for udemy course - React
+Simple React app made from tutorial in Udemy Course

+### Running RoboFriends

 To run the project:

 1. Clone this repo